 Unless you plan on being in the car most of the time, I wouldn't recommend trying to tackle this distance in less than two weeks.
 Three weeks however is in my eyes an optimal time.
 We all tend to rush through our lives, so giving yourself time to really take it all in every once in a while will do you some good.

 If this journey isn’t exactly what you’re after, I have also made itineraries for the voyage from Vancouver to Calgary, or Calgary to Calgary road trip focused solely on the Canadian Rockies.

 Vancouver – Canadian Rockies – Vancouver Road Trip Map

 Below you can find the map of the whole itinerary.
 By clicking on the top left of the map you will find separate layers marking the route, photography spots, hikes, the points of interest and many campsites.

 To hide/show different layers mark the check box next to the layer's name.
 You can also click on the icons on the map to see names of the places.
 I will be talking about them as I break the itinerary down day by day.

 The Best Way to Travel Around Western Canada

 Indisputably the best way to travel around Canada is in a Motorhome.
 With a camper, you’re never left with hotel bills and you’ll have the opportunity to be in the right place at the right time only having to pay small campsite fees.

 This itinerary travels in the region of 3,000km.
-This is important as you have to prepay for your kilometres if you rent a campervan.
+This information is important as you have to prepay for your kilometres if you rent a campervan.

 If your motorhome doesn’t already include it make sure you buy a compulsory Parks Pass they cost 136$ per vehicle which includes up to 7 people.
 The toll gate where you can pick one up is when you'll be driving on the Meadows in the Sky Parkway as you enter Mount Revelstoke National Park.

 Traveling in a motorhome?
 Here is what you should know about the campgrounds